 Thanks for visiting!

-(Winston-Salem, NC) — Press 53 is proud to announce the publication of Frozen Latitudes, a new collection of poetry from New Jersey poet Therése Halscheid.
-Frozen Latitudes is the latest book to be published as a Tom Lombardo Poetry Selection.
+(Winston-Salem, NC) — Press 53 is proud to announce the publication of Frozen Latitudes, a collection of poetry from New Jersey poet Therése Halscheid.
+The book was released November 1, 2014.

 Poetry Editor Tom Lombardo says, “In this incredibly cold and warm collection, Therése Halscheid melds two journeys into a metaphoric chronicle of daily struggles against impossible odds where lives are at the very edge of survival.
 Ms. Halscheid’s Frozen Latitudes is rooted in two specific latitudes.
 One is a literal location in the far northern Arctic land where she lived among clans of Alaska, and the other is the rugged terrain of home while caring for a father with dementia.”